London Events — Jewish Renaissance Top

 The Women’s Orchestra of Auschwitz

 Author Anne Sebba untangles the complex story of the women’s orchestra of Auschwitz in her upcoming book.
-She discusses how and why the group was formed, tells the stories of its members and looks at the moral quandaries of music’s role in a death camp.
+She discusses how and why the group was formed, tells stories of its members and looks at the moral quandaries of music’s role in a death camp.
+Sebba is joined by Lord Daniel Finkelstein, political columnist and former adviser to Prime Minister John Major.
+Read our interview with Anne Sebba in the Winter 2025 issue of JR.

 BOOKS & POETRY